freddyb/homepage/drafts/new-domain.md

 Slug: new-domain

 Welcome!
-If you're reading this, you might've notice that my blog and this post is on my new domain [frederikbraun.de](#).
+If you're reading this, you might've notice that my blog and this post is on my new domain name [frederikbraun.de](#).

 And this is the story.
 The story of a young nerd in the 1990s.
-The story of my aunt, who went to the Miniatur Wunderland, left the tourist attraction, got past the secretary, and asked the owner if he still needs his domain.
+The story of my aunt, who went to the Miniatur Wunderland, left the tourist attraction, got past the secretary, and asked the owner if he still needs his domain name.

 # Many years ago